reidjs/eventbike/README.md

 + #### Webpack

-Webpack processes and bundles the javascripts together to clean up the code.
+Webpack processes and bundles the javascripts together.

 ### Backend Technology